Japanese night heron: Description

+Distribution and habitat

 The Japanese night heron typically inhabits dense, coniferous and broad-leaved forests on hills and low mountains in close proximity to bodies of water, i.e. rivers and streams.
 This habitat seems to be consistent between the breeding and non-breeding ranges.
 Generally, the altitudinal range of the Japanese night heron is between 50 and 240 meters.
 However, it has been reported at heights above 1,000 meters in Japan, where the habitat is scarce, and the Philippines.
 During the winter, the heron shelters in dark and deeply shaded forests, which are near water and can be as elevated as 2,400 meters.